end-of-term/eot2024/seed-lists/README.md

 * US Agency for Global Media.xlsx.
 1200 urls (HTML and PDF) from US Agency for Global Media.
 * EPA 2024.xlsx.
 2000 EPA reports from 2024.
 All PDFs.
 * Dept of Commerce 2020-.xlsx.
 800 pdfs (2020-present) from Dept of Commerce.
+* Diversity-DEI-20250119.xlsx.
+2199 PDFs (with a few exceptions) from several agencies.
+The focus of these docs, DEI topics and issues.

 ### Internet Archive seeds
 Seeds supplied by Antoine McGrath of Internet Archive: